 You’ll also find a small children’s play area outside the museum, complete with train-themed climbing frames and equipment.

-The mining of clay was an important industry in Purbeck as far back as the 1600s – the strong, white ball clay, able to withstand high temperatures, was popular for making clay pipes for tobaccos and other ceramics.
+The mining of clay was an important industry in Purbeck as far back as the 1600s – the strong, white ball clay, able to withstand high temperatures, was popular for making clay pipes for tobacco, and other ceramics.

-In the 18th Century the famous Wedgewood began to order large amounts for use in his potteries.
+In the 18th Century the famous Josiah Wedgewood began to order large amounts for use in his potteries.

 The clay mining industry in Purbeck grew in the 19th Century, leading to the construction of Dorset’s first railway.
 This tramway was initially used by horses, which would transport the clay by pulling carts toward Poole Harbour, for onward shipment to London.